Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary: Motivation and Overview

+We alleviate the closed vocabulary problem by fine-tuning generative models that can compose unseen names.
+To augment a query function with better context, we propagate information of individual functions through the call graph.
+We design a new context-aware fine-tuning paradigm to teach the generative model how to predict names considering additional contextual information.
+To accommodate the generative model to the biased distribution of variable names, we design \textit{symbol preference optimization} that aligns the model with the symbol preference of developers.

-Large language models (LLMs) (e.g., ChatGPT, and GPT-4~\cite{instructgpt, openai2023gpt4}) are advanced generative models.
+{\bf Solution for Challenge 1: Fine-tuning generative models.} A generative model can concatenate multiple tokens to construct a variable name and hence has potential advantages over classification-based methods.
+Large language models (LLMs) (e.g., ChatGPT and GPT-4~\cite{instructgpt, openai2023gpt4}) are advanced pre-trained generative models.
 They demonstrate strong capabilities in understanding both natural language text and source code.
 However, the distribution of decompiled code is dissimilar to either.
-For example, although the decompiled code by IDA has the same syntax as C code, it is like a direct translation of individual low-level instructions instead of their abstraction.
-In particular, assume a source statement is compiled to ten instructions.
-The instructions are likely decompiled to many C statements reflecting low-level operations, instead of one natural source code statement.
-Such low-level C code is hence out of the training distribution of most LLMs.
-Our evaluation in Section~\ref{sec:eval:compare-llm} shows that ChatGPT and GPT-4 under-performs our model by 50\%.

-For instance, we describe the task to GPT-4 and query the variables in our motivating example.
-GPT-4 suggests {\tt fileStream} for the variable {\tt stream}.
-The suggested name is closer to IDA's output, not reflecting that the file stores the `key'.
-The root cause is that the decompiled code of the whole function is out of distribution, and GPT could not understand the code and fail to generate a more meaningful name.
-In contrast, if we simply mask the variable name {\tt key\_file} in the original source and ask GPT-4 to re-generate it, the model can correctly predict the ground truth name, as the context of masked variable is in distribution.

-To address the challenge, we fine-tune an open-source large language model Code-Llama-7b~\cite{codellama} with the variable renaming task.
-Fig.~\ref{fig:moti-our-tech}a shows an example of the prompt (shown in the blue box) and the expected response (shown in the green box).
-The prompt describes the task, provides the model with the decompiled code (shown in the grey box), and lists a sequence of variables to rename.
-The training loss is the loss for Causal Language Modeling~\cite{radford2018improving}.
-It is worth noting that we calculate loss on both the prompt and the expected response.
-It guides the model to learn the syntax of the decompiled code.~\looseness=-1

-{\bf Challenge2:} \textit{Analyzing functions individually cannot leverage information in both the caller and callee functions.
-We want to provide the model with information in calling contexts.}
+Our evaluation in Section~\ref{sec:eval:compare-llm} shows that ChatGPT and GPT-4 underperform our model by 11.3 percentage points in terms of precision.